 "Anyone know if playlists created in Apple Music will sync for offline use on an iPod Classic or Nano?"

 No. Not only iPod Classic is not compatible with Apple Music, but also iPod shuffle and iPod nano won't.
+Besides, Apple also adopts FairPlay DRM to all its digital contents to prevent users from replicating and transferring them.
 The news is heart tearing for all iPod lovers out there.
 But here is still an alternative way to sync offline Apple Music playlist to iPod Classic, iPod nano, iPod shuffle and even iPod touch.
-What you can do is to convert Apple Music to MP3 so then you can sync Apple Music to iPod just like syncing your other MP3 files.
+What you can do is to remove DRM and convert Apple Music to MP3 so then you can sync Apple Music to iPod just like syncing your other MP3 files.

-    TuneFab Apple Music Converter is such a software designed to convert Apple Music to plain MP3, AC3, M4A, M4R, etc. which can be easily synced to iPod classic.
+To remove DRM protection from Apple Music songs, you need the help of a third-party program.
+TuneFab Apple Music Converter is such a software designed to convert Apple Music to plain MP3, AC3, M4A, M4R, etc. without the protection of DRM, which can be easily synced to iPod classic.

 Step 1.
 Download and Install TuneFab Apple Music Converter

 First of all, please click the "Download" icon to download and then install Apple Music Converter on your computer.
 When you launch the program, iTunes will be opened automatically at the same time.

 Note: This program has 30-day free trial period with the limitation that you can convert only 3 minutes of each song.

 The program will load all your iTunes media files.
 Then you can tick the playlists in left side and choose all the Apple Music Tracks you want to convert.
 You are allowed to choose the whole playlist to convert.